Examining The Mental Health Theory Of Limbic ADD And The Brain

 Exploring the research on virtual mental health therapy for attention-deficit/hyperactivity disorder and anxiety

 Research on the efficacy of online therapy suggests that it can be a valid alternative to in-person mental health care.
 For example, a 2022 systematic review and meta-analysis suggested that online therapy could effectively improve attention deficit and social function in individuals with ADHD.
-Other research also suggests that online therapy can be effective for addressing symptoms of co-occurring conditions, like anxiety and depression.
+Other research also suggests that online therapy, such as ADHD therapy, can be effective for addressing symptoms of co-occurring conditions, like anxiety and depression.

 Takeaway